sfalkoff/sql-lesson/PART3-WEB.md

 Even if you don't appreciate the utility of being able to cordon off your python configuration, at the very least, you'll now enjoy the ability to install modules without having to ask for permission.
 Once your environment is activated, you can install new python modules with impunity.
 Note: impunity is not the name of the python module installer, that program is actually called pip.
 4. Work!
 As you write and test your code, make sure to run it inside a terminal that has a virtualenv activated.
 It is very easy to forget this.
 If your program raises an ImportError when running, you're probably not inside the activated environment.
 When you activate an environment, it leaves a visual cue on your command prompt, make sure to check for it if things aren't going correctly.
-5. Deactivate your environment
+5. Deactivate your environment with the 'deactivate env' command.
-Just kidding, unless you're specifically going to activate another environment for a different project, don't worry about deactivating.
-Just open another window for that project.

 Sipping From the Flask
 ======================
 For us to have a web application, we must first have a web server.
 Writing such a thing for every web application would be pure tedium and requires more than a modicum of specific knowledge about HTTP, so we leave it to the experts.
 Instead, we use something called a framework.
-A framework forces us into writing programs in a style different from what we've written before, so we'll look at that briefly.

-So far, our programs have been 'imperative'.
-They have been a sequence of commands to be executed, one after the other.
-With enough time, all of them can be traced through the source, by which I mean we, as humans, can interpret the program, one line at a time, and enumerate all the functions that are called, and draw out a map of what happens.
+That's where flask comes in!

-With Flask, we do something different.
-We activate the framework, which is essentially a web server.
+We activate the framework to create our web server.
 Before we run it, we create a few functions, and we install the functions as 'handlers' for specific events.

 First, let's see what happens when you run the framework without setting up handlers.